chia-lun/chilunyo/README.md

 <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px" height="20px"> Welcome to my workplace!

-I am a full-stack software engineer at Easy Labs - a Fintech startup that is building a better payment solution.
+I am a full-stack software engineer at Easy Labs.
+I am also exploring my path to become a researcher to enhance human-AI/computer interaction!
+I am interested in and excited about how technologies can make a difference to our lives!

 Prior to Easy Labs, I was a software engineer at We Sparkle where I built tools for entrepreneurs to promote & grow their businesses.
 I was also a HCI researcher that optimized Google Blockly interface with Macalester College & University of Washington research groups.